Ethnic groups of Argentina: Charrúa

 The Charrúa were an Indigenous Southern Cone people in present-day Argentina (Entre Ríos), Uruguay and Brazil (Rio Grande do Sul).
 They were a semi-nomadic people who sustained themselves mainly through hunting and gathering.
 Since resources were not permanent in every region, they would constantly be on the move.
 Rain, drought, and other environmental factors determined their movement.
 For this reason they are often classified as seasonal nomads.

 In Argentina 14,649 people identify themselves as Charrúa.

-Toconoté
+Tonocoté

 The Tonocotés or Tonokotés are an aboriginal people inhabiting the provinces of Santiago del Estero and Tucumán in Argentina.

 The Spaniards called the tonocotés and other peoples of the former Tucumán as Juríes, deformation of the Quechua word xuri that means Rhea, because of the kind of loincloth feathers of this bird that the natives wore and that they moved into real flocks.
 In 1574 the name of tonocoté appears on a document and eventually supplanted the earlier denomination.

 Current tonocotés are known as suritas.
 They are partially mestizos descended from the ancient tonocotés and speak their own dialect derived from Santiago del Estero's quichua.
 They are distributed in 19 rural communities with about 6,000 residents in the departments of San Martín, Figueroa and Avellaneda from Santiago del Estero.